 Essential information for students can be found here.
 This also includes information on the Student Finance Hardship Fund.

 Full-Time students on interruption may still be exempt from Council Tax, but this is at the discretion of the local authority.
 You cannot claim Universal Credit on interruption unless you are already entitled to do so as an attending full-time student.
 More information on State Benefits is available on our website.

 If you would like to discuss how your Student Finance funding will be affected, you can contact firstname.lastname@example.org.

 Unfortunately you will not be allowed to attend graduation or receive your degree certificate if you have tuition fee debts with the university.

 We recommend that you visit the Student Loans Company website for answers.
-If you are a recent graduate, then repayments will not start until the year after you graduate and you will only start repaying once you are earning over £21,000.
+If you are a recent graduate, then repayments will not start until the year after you graduate, and you will only start repaying once you are earning over £25,000.
 You will repay 9% of your earnings over this amount.

-If you are overseas for more than 3 years you will need to contact the Students Loan Company straight away.
-More information can be found here
+If you move overseas you will need to contact the Students Loan Company.